scarletbright/avalanche-docs/docs/v1.0/en/references/platform-transaction-serialization.md

 }
 ```

-### Unsigned Base Tx Example
+### Unsigned Add Delegator Tx Example

-Let's make an unsigned base tx that uses the inputs and outputs from the previous examples:
+Let's make an unsigned add delegator tx that uses the inputs and outputs from the previous examples:

 - **`BaseTx`**: `"Example BaseTx as defined above with ID set to 10"`
 - **`NodeID`**: `0xe9094f73698002fd52c90819b457b9fbc866ab80`